On November 1, 2020, Kamala Harris posted this video on Twitter discussing the difference between equity vs. equality.

 So there’s a big difference between equality and equity.
 Equality suggests, ‘Oh, everyone should get the same amount.’
 The problem with that is that not everybody’s starting out from the same place.
 So if we’re all getting the same amount, but you started out back there and I started out over here, we could get the same amount, but you’re still going to be that far back behind me.
 It’s about giving people the resources and the support they need, so that everyone can be on equal footing and then compete on equal footing.
 Equitable treatment means we all end up at the same place.

 Christians may hear the words equity and equality used a lot when discussing justice in society today.
-But how does the Bible define equity and equality?
+But how does the Bible define equity vs. equality?
 Is it similar to how Kamala Harris defines it?
 Should Christians strive for equity or equality as we pursue justice?

 This subject is not simple or easy to address.
 It originally took me 3 articles to merely scratch the surface of the most fundamental claims of Harris’s 50-second ad.
 Discussing this, in essence, is tantamount to asking the question “What is Biblical Justice?”
 I obviously can’t delve into every aspect of such a big question in a blog post, lengthy as it is.
 If I learned nothing else while writing this, I learned that this subject is complex and nuanced.
 Nevertheless, I do hope that some of the topics covered will help my readers better think through, understand, and bring clarity to a Christian understanding of equity and equality.